-The idea of a national, specialized transfer pricing practice within LMSB International had been under consideration for more than a year and a half.
-At the time that IRS Commissioner Doug Shulman announced the creation of such a practice at the IRS-GWU international tax conference in December 2009, the concept was still in its formative stage, but senior IRS management was leaning toward a practice housed within LMSB International that was built on the existing industry-based IRS field structure.
+The idea of a national, specialized transfer pricing practice within LMSB had been under consideration for more than a year and a half.
+At the time that IRS Commissioner Douglas Shulman announced the creation of such a practice at the IRS-George Washington University international tax conference in December 2009, the concept was still in its formative stage, but senior IRS management was leaning toward a practice housed within LMSB that was built on the existing industrybased IRS field structure.

-The hiring of Mike Danilack in January 2010 as the new LMSB Deputy Commissioner (International) led to a fresh look at the IRS's international operations and a second look at the proposed TPP.
-This review produced a new conceptual model for the TPP as a stand-alone operation and as one of three core elements of a revitalized international organization within LMSB, subsequently renamed LB&I. The new model converted the international organization of LB&I into a robust national office function that will have primary responsibility for: (1) the overall IRS international program; (2) administering the U.S. tax treaty network; and (3) supporting, training, and developing international examiners (IEs) and other international specialists in the field, which have lacked a natural organizational home since the restructuring of the IRS field in 2000.
+The hiring of Michael Danilack in January 2010 as the new LMSB deputy commissioner (International) led to a fresh look at the IRS's international operations and a second look at the proposed Transfer Pricing Practice.
+This review produced a new conceptual model for the practice as a stand-alone operation and as one of three core elements of a revitalized international organization within LMSB (subsequently renamed LB&I).

+The new model converted the international organization of LB&I into a robust national office function that will have primary responsibility for:

+- the overall IRS international program; - administering the U.S. tax treaty network; and

+■ supporting, training, and developing international examiners and other international specialists in the field, which have lacked a natural organizational home since the restructuring of the IRS field in 2000.

-Under the new model, the TPP will consist of two separate, but interrelated, functions: the APMA Program and a field-support function.
-The key details are as follows:
+Under the new model, the Transfer Pricing Practice will consist of two separate, but interrelated, functions: the APMA program and a field-support function.
+The key details are as follows:4

-- The TPP will be managed by an SES-level Director (Director, TPP Operations) who will have executive oversight responsibilities for both the APMA Program and a field-support organization comprising field economists, transfer pricing technical analysts and IEs, and other transfer pricing specialists.
-Sam Maruca, a long-time, respected private practitioner, was named the Director, TPP Operations, in May 2011.
-Mr. Maruca will report directly to Mike Danilack. - The APA Program and the IRS Mutual Agreement Program (which has historically been responsible, as part of the U.S. Tax Treaty Office, for resolving inter-country transfer pricing disputes ("double-tax allocation cases") and negotiating bilateral APAs with our foreign tax treaty partners) will shift to a new office within the TPP.
-The resulting APMA Program will be led by a new SES-level Director (as well as a deputy), who will report to the Director, TPP Operations.
-The effective date of the realignment is subject to working out a number of internal issues (e.g., obtaining union approvals) that could take three months or more to resolve.
-In the meantime, the APA and Mutual Agreement Programs will con-
+■ The Transfer Pricing Practice will be managed by a director at the Senior Executive Service level of the government who will have executive oversight responsibilities for both the APMA program and a fieldsupport organization comprising field economists, transfer pricing technical analysts and IEs, and other transfer pricing specialists.5

+■ The APA program and the IRS Mutual Agreement program (which has historically been responsible, as part of the U.S. Tax Treaty Office, for resolving intercountry transfer pricing disputes and negotiating bilateral APAs with foreign tax treaty partners) will shift to a new office within the Transfer Pricing Practice.6 The resulting APMA program will be led by a new SES-level director (as well as a deputy), who will report to the director of transfer pricing operations.
+The effective date of the realignment is subject to working out a number of internal issues (for example, obtaining union approvals) that could take three months or more to resolve.7 In the meantime, the APA and mutual agreement programs will continue to work closely together on an informal basis, particularly on APAs (for example, pooling resources, managing a single inventory, and eliminating the hand-off in bilateral APAs).